mmalik17/DE_Zoomcamp_2026/module-06-batch-spark/Readme.md

-The homework submission for this module can be checked on homework_submission.ipnyb
+The homework submission for this module can be checked on the homework_submission_notebook directory.
+That directory contains jupyter notebook file and supporting dataset.